Biotechnologist

 Indiana University, Bloomington – College of Arts and Sciences

 At Indiana University Bloomington College of Arts and Sciences, students have several options for an undergraduate biotechnology degree.
 They can choose to complete a bachelor’s of science, a bachelor’s of arts, a bachelor’s of science and a master’s of science combined program, or a biotechnology minor.
-All of the degree programs prepare students for work in biotechnology as the degrees have been designed by scientists at Indiana University and professionals in the biotech industry.
+All of the degree programs prepare students for work in biotechnology, as scientists at Indiana University and professionals in the biotech industry have designed them.

 To help students stay abreast of the latest developments in biotechnology, this program hosts a Biotechnology Seminar Series with industrial scientists and executives in this field.
 Not only will students learn about cutting-edge technology, but they will also have the opportunity to network with these outstanding professionals.
 Lab classes in this program are taught at state-of-the-art facilities where both faculty and students can undertake independent research projects.